godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/godwokenbridge.md

    <img src={useBaseUrl("img/liteGdwknCon2.jpg")}  width="40%"/>

-3. Deposit CKB to Layer 2 Wallet.

-   Entering the amount, then click `Deposit` and press `sign` to authorize the transaction on the MetaMask popup to complete the transfer.
+3. Enter the amount, then click `Deposit`.

    <img src={useBaseUrl("img/depo2lyr2.png")}  width="40%"/>

+4. Press `sign` to authorize the transaction on the MetaMask popup to complete the transfer.

    <img src={useBaseUrl("img/sign1.png")}  width="40%"/>

-   Refresh the page after a few minutes to check the changes in Layer 1 and Layer 2 account balances.
+   Refresh the page after a few minutes to check the changes in layer 1 and layer 2 account balances.
-   **Note:** The minimum amount of deposit from Layer 1 to Layer 2 is 400 CKB.

-## Withdraw Assets from Godwoken v0 to Godwoken v1
+## Withdraw Assets from Godwoken V0 to Godwoken V1

 To withdraw assets from Godwoken v0 to Godwoken v1: